Bioenergetics and Thermodynamics in Chemistry

 - Calorimeter: Device used to measure the heat released or absorbed by a reaction.

-- Spectrophotometer: Device used to measure the absorbance or emission of light by a sample.
+- Spectrophotometer: Device used to measure the absorbance or emission of light by a sample, often used indirectly to determine thermodynamic properties.

-- Differential scanning calorimetry (DSC): Technique used to measure the heat capacity and thermal transitions of a sample.
+- Differential Scanning Calorimetry (DSC): Technique used to measure the heat capacity and thermal transitions of a sample, useful for studying protein folding and stability.

 Types of Experiments